top of page

 85%

-Estimated FDA in-all De Novo approval costs w/ our Open-source Safety-data-shared devices in sub-3 years. (see below for logic on this hypothesis)
+Hypothesized FDA in-all PMA approval costs w/ our Open-source Safety-data-shared devices in 2.5 years.

 Key Advantages

-The benefits of open-source and collaborative safety data sharing in medical component development extend far beyond individual companies or researchers.
+The benefits of open-source and collaborative safety data sharing in medical platform development extend far beyond individual companies or researchers.
 By fostering an environment of openness, transparency, and shared learning, stakeholders collectively contribute to advancing healthcare, ensuring patient safety, and driving innovation in the dynamic field of medical device development exponentially faster and cheaper.
+Our devices for sale now for R&D use are already 10-100x lower in cost than anything comparable.
 Join us in leading innovation.
 For more information contact community@openwater.cc

 Enhanced Regulatory Compliance